 - Extra study support:

-- If, once you start studying, you find it is harder than you expected, or you find it tricky to understand referencing or essay structures, or perhaps following feedback on an assignment you want some help amending your mistakes, there may be additional support available, please speak to your Programme Manager or the HE Admin team.
+- If, once you start studying, you are finding it a bit harder than you expected, or you are finding it difficult to understand referencing, essay structures, following feedback on an assignment, or want some help amending your mistakes, there may be additional support available.
+Please speak to your Programme Manager or the HE Admin team.

 This provision does not replace, but is available as well as, DSA funding for further support if you are dyslexic or have a significant learning need that we need to support you with.
 Apply to DSA in the first instance if you know you will need support at the beginning of the year.
 This provision can be put in place all year long, or you can opt to apply for some extra support during the year.

 Well-being Drop-in Centre